Skip to main content

 Drug class: Alkylating agents

-Injections are prepared for parenteral use by adding Sterile Water for Injection, USP or Bacteriostatic Water for Injection, USP (benzyl alcohol or parabens preserved), to the vial and shaking to dissolve.
-Before parenteral administration, the substance must be completely dissolved.
-Use the quantity of diluents shown below to constitute the product:
+Prepare IFEX for intravenous use by adding Sterile Water for Injection, USP or Bacteriostatic Water for Injection, USP (benzyl alcohol or parabens preserved) to the vial and shaking to dissolve.
+Before administration, the substance must be completely dissolved.
+Use the quantity of diluents shown in Table 1 below to reconstitute the product:

 Dosage Strength